Guidelines for the Qualifying Examination (Dissertation Proposal)

 - The dissertation committee is responsible for administering the qualifying examination (proposal defense) and the final dissertation examination.

-- The student should review the list of Graduate Faculty and talk with Spencer about the specific individuals under consideration, to make sure they are qualified by the Graduate School to serve on a PhD committee.
+- The student should review the list of Graduate Faculty and talk with the Program Manager about the specific individuals under consideration, to make sure they are qualified by the Graduate School to serve on a PhD committee.

 2) The committee will be chosen in consultation with the student’s research mentor.